Electrical Engineering 140 — Linear Integrated Circuits (4 Units)

 - Selected applications of analog circuits such as analog-to-digital converters, switched capacitor filters, and comparators.

 The course consists of one midterm and a final.
+In some versions there are two midterms that are more straightforward, whereas the final is fairly in-depth.
 There are also weekly problem sets, along with 3-4 labs, including a team design project over the course of about 3 weeks.

 3 hours of lecture, 1 hour of discussion, and 3 hours of lab per week.
 Weekly problem sets should take 6-8 hours to complete.
 Some labs span across multiple weeks, and there are lab reports after each lab, which may take 4-6 hours or more to generate, depending on the particular lab.